 Choosing Your First guitar: Acoustic or Electric?

-Before you start looking at body styles or brand names, you need to decide if you’re going to purchase an acoustic or electric guitar.
+Before you start looking at body styles or other features, you need to decide if you’re going to purchase an acoustic or electric guitar.

 While you can start playing immediately on both kinds of guitars, an acoustic allows you to hear things better, while an electric (without the additional purchase of an amplifier, of course) will be more difficult to appreciate.